tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * Bracketed comments (beginning with ``/*`` and ending with ``*/``) |br|
 * Simple comments (beginning with ``--`` and ending with line feed) |br|
 Separators are not necessary before or after operators. |br|
-Separators are necessary after keywords or numbers or ordinary identifiers, unless the following token is an operator. |br|
+Separators are necessary after keywords or numerics or ordinary identifiers, unless the following token is an operator. |br|
 Thus Tarantool can understand this series of six tokens: |br|
 ``SELECT'a'FROM/**/t;`` |br|
 but for readability one would usually use spaces to separate tokens: |br|